bosh-rebels/kafka-elk-spike/README.md

     ```
     By default the *elk-docker-compose.yml* uses *esdata* as the host volumen path name.
 If you want to use another name you have to edit the *elk-docker-compose.yml* file, update  volumes: section according to your structure.

-6. Allocate enough memory(6-8GB) to Docker in your local machine (Toolbar -> Docker icon -> Preferences -> Resources)
+6. Allocate enough memory to docker if you haven't done it already - Allocate memory(6-8GB) to Docker in your local machine (Toolbar -> Docker icon -> Preferences -> Resources)

 ## Usage